 Dishes are set to include Grilled Norfolk Quail, Herdwick Hogget and Native Oysters with Gooseberry and Jalapeno.

 The terrace area overlooking the river will offer a lighter, more informal Garden House menu.

-The Water House Project, Bethnal Green – reopening September 2021
+The Water House Project, Bethnal Green – open now

 The Water House Project was set up by chef Gabriel Waterhouse, formerly of Michelin-star restaurant Galvin La Chapelle, to take the stuffiness out of fine dining.